All Episodes

 He imposed sanctions on Cuba.

-He imposed sanctions on Maduro, removed economic support for Planned Parenthood.
+Removed economic support for Planned Parenthood.

-And then achieved historic peace agreements with Israel and several Middle Eastern countries.
+Pulled us out of this ridiculous Iranian deal and unmasked the World Health Organization and got rid of the Paris peace agreements and then achieved historic peace agreements with Israel and several Middle Eastern countries.

 And the list continues.

-But we Seem to forget.
+But we seem to forget.

 Now we've got Joe.